- Discussion of Electronic Ignition

 - Electronic Ignition Installation Procedure

 This limitation was partially solved by the development of capacitive-discharge ignition (CDI) systems.
-Instead of applying 12 volts to the coil, a CD ignition increases the primary current by storing it in a kind of miniature battery called a capacitor.
-When this higher primary current is applied to the coil, the secondary voltage is dramatically increased.
+Instead of applying 12 volts to the coil, a CD ignition increases the primary current by storing it in a storage device called a capacitor.
+When triggered, the capacitor fires a high voltage to the coil, and the secondary voltage is dramatically increased.

 The principal advantage of a CDI system is the ability to present a superior spark to the air/fuel mixture inside the combustion chamber, thus maximizing burn efficiency.
 The easiest way to get a bigger spark is to increase the spark plug gap size.
 However, increasing the gap distance also increases the voltage necessary to ionize the air/fuel mixture.
 And the resistance of the air/fuel mixture increases as the mixture is pressurized in the cylinder, requiring even higher voltage to spark across a plug.
 A CDI system provides the higher voltage required by the increased spark plug gap size, thus providing very intense spark.

 A CDI ignition system can create spark potential as high as 37,000 volts.
-Most engines only need about 20,000 volts for reliable ignition.
+Most engines only need about 18-20,000 volts for reliable ignition.
 The stock system begins to 'droop' as the rpm goes up.
-At highway speeds, the spark voltage becomes more and more marginal, averaging about 18,000 volts.
+At highway speeds, the spark voltage becomes more and more marginal, and can drop below 18,000 volts.
 With a CDI system, the step up process is very fast compared to a conventional 12-volt induction.
 This assures a more consistent spark delivery across the plug gap, even at very high crank speeds (rpm).

 Note: The consistently higher voltage will cause neoprene-type insulation to break down rather rapidly.
 You need sparkplug wires with better insulation, such as silicone or non-metallic.